BAAL-NF/baal-nf/doc/Design.md

 BaalChIP originally filtered out any SNPs where, for each replicate, all reads covered only one of the two alleles.
 For our purposes this was found to be overly restrictive, since a single low-read-count file could thereby disable ASB detection for all input files for a given TF/Cell Line combination.

-We modified BaalChIP to pool reads from all replicates before performing any filtering.
+We modified BaalChIP to pool reads from all replicates before filtering on allele counts.
 This has the advantage of being easy to implement, though a more fine-grained filtering where e.g. we require overlapping reads in each technical replicate for a given experiment, but pool across experiments would likely help with filtering out noise.

 ### Peak filtering

 We introduced an option in alleleCounts (`all_hets=False`) to not filter out SNPs that fall outside ChIP-seq peaks.
-In stead, the output file from BaalChIP contains an additional boolean column (`peak`), indicating whether the given SNP was found to be within a peak or not.
+In stead, the output file from baal-nf contains an additional boolean column (`peak`), indicating whether the given SNP was found to be within a peak or not.
+See the section on `overlapPeaks` below.

 ### Performance optimisation

-Previously, BaalChIP paralellised the markov chain monte carlo simulation, but returned the whole random walk to the main thread before computing summary statistics.
+Previously, BaalChIP parallelised the markov chain monte carlo simulation across SNPs, but returned the whole random walk to the main thread before computing summary statistics.
 We have altered this behaviour by computing the summary statistics within each thread, thereby reducing memory and communications overhead significantly.
 We have observed this leading to a ten-fold reduction in memory footprint and a two-fold increase in speed in some datasets.